midsubspace/MiniTableTopArcade/README.md

 - Player-controlled marking
 - Bingo button validation
 - NPC opponents
 - Win/loss and score tracking

+- ### Phase 2.5: Try and Repeat the above with other games such but not just the games listed below:
+- Uno
+- Candy Land
+- Snakes and Ladders
+- BlackJack
+- War
+- Texas Holdem
+- And More

 ### Phase 3: Visual Layer (2D Mini Micro)
 - Rendered Bingo cards and boards